Antimicrobial Resistance

 The Canadian Declaration on Antimicrobial Resistance, of which several CAIC members are signatories, outlines different ways that the government can help and take action against AMR.

-The Declaration calls on government to work with stakeholders, such as CAIC, to establish new business models that will help improve access to new antibiotics, diagnostics and vaccines globally.
+The Declaration calls on government to work with stakeholders, such as CAIC, to establish new business models.